-President and Chief Executive Officer 5x base salary

-All Other Executive Officers

-2x base salary
+President and Chief Executive Officer 5x base salary All Other Executive Officers 2x base salary

 Executive officers are required to achieve the ownership guidelines within three years after first being designated as an executive officer.
 Regardless of whether the multiple of base salary ownership guideline is met, Executive Officers are required to retain the Net Shares received as a result of the vesting of RSUs granted during fiscal year 2022 or thereafter for a minimum period of one year after such vesting.
 In addition, until the applicable ownership guideline is achieved, the stock holding provisions require executive officers to continue to retain even after the one-year post-vesting holding period, a number of shares equal to not less than 20% of the Net Shares received as the result of the vesting of any RSUs.
 "Net Shares" are those shares that remain after shares are sold to pay withholding taxes.
 Shares of Common Stock that count toward satisfaction of the guidelines include shares purchased on the open market, shares obtained through stock option exercises or under the Company's Employee Stock Purchase Plan, shares obtained through grants of RSUs, and shares beneficially owned in a trust by a spouse and/or minor children.
-Shares or (ii) the current market value.
+Shares owned by executive officers are valued at the greater of (i) the price at the time of acquisition/purchase or (ii) the current market value.